We have answers! If you still need help, call the main office (267-331-8002) or use our contact form.

 6th- and 7th-grade students also take the PSSA, which is required at various high schools.

-A reading specialist is available five days a week (during the school day) to help eligible students needing reading assistance.
+A reading specialist is available during the week (during the school day) to help eligible students needing reading assistance.
 We also offer after-school reading and math tutoring for eligible students.

-Psychological consultations, evalutations, interventions, and recommendations are provided by an on-site psychologist.
-Speech and language services are available once a week.
+Psychological consultations, evaluations, interventions, and recommendations are provided by an on-site psychologist.
+Speech, language services, and occupational therapy are also available to eligible students.

-Counseling services are provided by Elwyn once a week.
+Counseling services are provided by Learn It.
 HPCA provides Christian counseling and guidance through our chaplain, who is here five days a week.

-The School District of Philadelphia provides a school nurse, twice a month, to perform various screenings, including vision and hearing.
+The School District of Philadelphia provides a school nurse each week to perform various screenings, including vision and hearing.

 5th- through 8th-grade students have the opportunity to participate in indoor soccer (fall) and basketball (spring).
 HPCA competes in the PACSAC league against other Christian schools.